bitcoin-layers/layered-bitcoin/README.md

 # Layered Bitcoin

-> If something is valuable enough, enormous efforts will be made towards addressing its limitations.
+> If something is valuable enough, great efforts will be made towards addressing its limitations.

 The exciting stuff in Bitcoin happens in layers.